djdhyun/cloudformula/README.md

 * `main.yaml`: A Cloudformation template that Defines all resources for the stack.
 * `${env}.properties`: Parameters to be applied to the template for the target environment.

+### Operations via make

+* `make lint`: Run linter on all Cloudformation template files.
+* `make deploy-all`: Deploy all changesets or new stacks to Cloudformation.

 ### Template Validation (Lint)